masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### Function Sequence:
-So, functions are executed in the sequence they are called, not the sequence they are defined.
+So, functions are also executed in the sequence they are called, not the sequence they are defined.
 Let's examine the following examples,

 ```javascript